0xZuk0/matrix/_posts/2020-08-22-Classified1-Writup.md

 To perform TCP-Tunneling i'll use `chisel`.
 You can download it from [here](https://github.com/jpillora/chisel).
 You can also use `plink` if you want.
 I use chisel because why not ;-).
 So let's download chisel executable for linux and windows from releases.

-Now we should download the chisel.exe from our machine to vulnerable machine.
-To do this follow that same process like we have done to download [NetCat](#getting-proper-shell).
+Now we should upload the chisel.exe to vulnerable machine.
+To do this follow that same process like we have done to upload [NetCat](#getting-proper-shell).

 ![image](https://raw.githubusercontent.com/0xZuk0/matrix/master/assets/Buff/cupload.png)